-COVID-19 Lockdown Triggers Spending Boom
+COVID-19 lockdown triggers spending boom

 It’s retail therapy that can break the boredom of a lockdown.

-“Right now about 30 percent of us are spending the most on entertainment, that is your Netflix, Hulu, subscriptions to keep you occupied all day while we are at home,” Gonzalez noted.
+“Right now about 30 percent of us are spending the most on entertainment, that is your Netflix, Hulu, subscriptions to keep you occupied all day while we are at home,” Gonzalez notes.

 Second on the list of non-essential spending is a soothing or stiff drink.
 Twenty-five percent of those surveyed admit they’re spending more on alcohol.